suryanshmak/firechat/README.md

 ## Firechat

-A messenger made as a side project with technologies like typescript, graphQL, firebase and tailwind!
+A messenger made as a side project with technologies like Next.js, graphQL, firebase, Hasura and tailwind!